 CLICK HERE to download an archive of Liebman (Artistic Director) and Turkenburg (Executive Director) columns for IASJ Newsletters from 1990 through 2011 (nearly 90mb).

-26th IASJ Jazz Meeting – Boston, MA, USA
+27th IASJ Jazz Meeting – Siena, Italy, USA

-Included below are the IASJ mission statement; the list of where meetings have been held and being planned; my introductory letter from 1987 to various educators.
+Included below are the IASJ mission statement; the list of where meetings have been held and being planned also my introductory letter from 1987 to various educators.

 The music known as jazz has evolved into a truly global art form since its inception over one hundred years ago in America.
 It is played, taught and appreciated throughout the world while at the same time assimilating a rich array of musical influences along the way.
 Through its core values of freedom of expression, group interaction, shared respect and individual responsibility, jazz embodies the highest ideals of art and human creativity and has emerged as a powerful tool for promoting harmonious relations across highly diverse cultural boundaries.